brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 Reserve, on the other hand, has maintained it's focused on getting inflation down.
 In other words, there's currently a tension between market expectations and central bank policy.

-History has shown that markets often incorporate valuable collective wisdom, though this doesn't mean they're always right in the short term.
+Bond traders aren't omniscient, but they're clearly pricing in weaker growth and lower rates down the line.
 As the saying goes, "markets can stay irrational longer than you can remain solvent."

-In any case, with yields as high as they currently are on bonds, this may present an interesting opportunity for investors to pick up quality fixed-income assets at discounted prices.
-As always, diversification and alignment with your own investment timeframe and risk tolerance remain key considerations.
+With yields this high, bonds are at least worth a harder look than they were a year ago.
+Whether that matters to you mostly comes down to how long you can afford to hold them.

 For those interested in learning more about bond investing, [FINRA offers helpful educational resources](https://www.finra.org/investors/learn-to-invest/types-investments/bonds) aimed at retail investors.